Doubly Robust Criterion for Causal Inference: Inverse-probability-weighted criterion

 \subsection{Risk function for causal inference}

-Before defining the risk function to derive the information criterion for causal inference, we will explain QIC$_w$ proposed by \cite{PlaBCWS13}.
-This is a criterion for missing data such as potential outcome variables, where the first item is $-2$ times the loss function used in the inverse-probability-weighted estimation, and the second item is $2$ times the number of parameters.
-In the setting of Section \ref{sec2_2}, when $\bm{\alpha}$ is unknown, it is defined as
+Before defining the risk function to derive the information criterion for causal inference, we will explain QIC$_w$ as proposed by \cite{PlaBCWS13}.
+QIC$_w$ is a criterion for missing data such as potential outcome variables, where the first term is the negative of twice the loss function used in the inverse-probability-weighted estimation, and the second term is twice the number of parameters.
+In the setting of Section \ref{sec2_2}, when $\bm{\alpha}^*$ is unknown, it is defined as

-When there are no weights $t_i^{(h)} w^{(h)}(\bm{z}_i;\hat{\bm{\alpha}})$ in QIC$_w$, it can be confirmed that this is an asymptotic unbiased estimator of the risk function based on the Kullback-Leibler divergence.
-On the other hand, when weights are present, the variance of the first term increases, and therefore we should make the second term be larger.
+When there are no weights $t_i^{(h)} w^{(h)}(\bm{z}_i;\hat{\bm{\alpha}})$ in QIC$_w$, QIC$_w$ is an asymptotic unbiased estimator of the risk function based on the Kullback-Leibler divergence.
+On the other hand, when weights are present, the variance of the first term increases, and the second term should be made larger.